vectordotdev/vector/website/content/en/highlights/2021-11-04-remap-dropped-output.md

 When either of `drop_on_error` or `drop_on_abort` is set to `true`, events that are dropped from the primary output stream due to either errors or aborts are written instead to a separate output called `dropped`.
+Those events are written out to the `dropped` output in their original form, so no modifications that occurred before the error or abort will be visible.

 ## Example